mtint/autonity-docs/source/network-perm/soma.rst

         }
     }

 The bytecode and ABI must be generated from the same compiled smart contract.
-The deployer *may* be important to the smart contract logic however by design Soma is unopionated, natively it only has the effect of determining the address at which the contract is deployed at.
+The deployer *may* be important to the smart contract logic, however by design Soma is unopionated, natively it only has the effect of determining the address at which the contract is deployed at.

 **Soma Contract API**

 In addition to the standard JSON RPC API of Geth_, Autonity console implements the following of IPC methods for nodes to retrieve information from the Soma contract via ``web3``:

-``istanbul.getValidators(<0x + blockNumber>)`` retrieves the validator set at a given block height.
-``ìstanbul.getValidatorsAtHash(<blockHash>)`` retrieves the validator set given the hash of a block.
-``istanbul.getSomaContractAddress()`` returns the address of the Soma contract.
+``istanbul.getValidators(<0x + blockNumber>)`` retrieves the validator set at a given block height ``ìstanbul.getValidatorsAtHash(<blockHash>)`` retrieves the validator set given the hash of a block ``istanbul.getSomaContractAddress()`` returns the address of the Soma contract

 .. _Glienicke: http://docs.autonity.io/network-perm/glienicke.html
 .. _Geth: https://github.com/ethereum/wiki/wiki/JSON-RPC